Rosie Winterton: Order. After the next speaker, I am going to have to take the limit down to six minutes.

 Rosie Winterton: I hope it is a point of order.

 Rosie Winterton: I have no idea whether the Minister has gone out temporarily, but there is another Minister on hand.
 I do hope that we are not going to have this debate interrupted by endless points of order, because people want to contribute; it is not fair.

 Rosie Winterton: Order.
 This is a very well subscribed debate.
 I would prefer not to introduce a time limit, so if colleagues could speak for less than 10 minutes, we should get everyone in.

 Rosie Winterton: Order.
-The hon.
-Gentleman will be moderate.
+The point of order must be heard.

 Rosie Winterton: Both hon.
 Members have made their views very clear, but neither of them made a point of order on which I can rule.
 I am sure that what the Leader of the House said at business questions was said in good faith and based on information that she had received.
 If she was intentionally inaccurate in anything she said, I am quite sure that she would take steps to correct the record.
 I do not think...